alicehillier/rainforest-cafe/README.md

 ##### **Footer**

 Sitting at the bottom of the page, a bar of green, matching the navbar, stretches across the entire width of the page.
 Social media links, identifiable by their logos, are spaced evenly in the center.
+When the user hovers over a social media icon, its size increases.

 ![Footer bar](/rainforest-cafe-features/homepage-features/homepage-footer.png)
 ![Footer bar with hover effect](/rainforest-cafe-features/homepage-features/homepage-footer-hover.png)

-#### **Menu**
+#### **Menu Page**

 Sitting on top of the first container is a small navbar for the menu, so the user can easily navigate to a specific section if they desire.
 When each link is hovered over, an underline appears, so the user can see that they can click on the link and visit that specific section.